-Stuck on whether to bring home an Amazon Echo or a Google Home?
+Stuck on whether to bring home an Amazon Echo, Google Home, or Apple HomePod?
 This guide is for you.

 A few years ago, smart speakers like the Amazon Echo were just starting to become a device category.
 These days they’ve quickly become the ubiquitous utility for every household.
 There are now more variations than ever before, not to mention that Google Assistant has entered the fold.
 This can make it hard to choose if you’re new to these family of gadgets.